arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

     **APTX** are all accepted.
 If the specified codec is not available the plugin issues a warning and uses the default value instead.

+    BlueALSA does not support changing the HFP codec from a HFP-HF node, only the HFP-AG node can change the HFP codec.

+    oFono does not permit the audio agent to select the codec, so this parameter has no effect when BlueALSA is used with oFono for HFP support.

     For the A2DP profile it is possible to also specify a "configuration" for the codec by appending the configuration as a hex string separated from the codec name by a colon.
 For example: